BasicSwap Explained

 Pros:

-• No compromise — Use BasicSwap without any central service involved.
+• No compromise — Operate on BasicSwap devoid of any centralized service.

-• Desktop access — Access the DEX locally from your computer.
+• Desktop access — Directly engage with the DEX from your personal computer.

-• Maximum privacy — Trade in complete and total privacy.
+• Maximum privacy — Easily achieve complete privacy during trades.

 Cons:

-• No web access — The DEX has to be accessed from a local client and cannot be used from the convenience of a web browser.
+• No web access — Trades must be conducted via a local client, lacking the convenience of web browser access.

 Web Gateway